 - Case management and advocacy including shelter placement, court accompaniment, access to public benefits and financial literacy

 - Counseling and emotional support for survivors and their children

 - Access to legal assistance in the areas of family and immigration law

 - Groups for young women being pressured into marriage

 - Community workshops to raise awareness about domestic violence and child abuse and the resources available

 - Prevention workshops and activities in collaboration with religious and community leaders

 Last year with your help…

-For information about domestic violence services, please contact Aisha at extension 111, Nina at extension 112 or Vimmi at extension 108.
+For information about domestic violence services, please contact Neeta at extension 111 or Nina at extension 112.